motdotla/writings/articles/visage-grid-short.md

 That's it.
 Simple can be powerful.
 The small size of the email makes it easily digestible.
 The morning delivery makes it ritual.
 And the photo and name make it useful.

+## Setup

+![Visage-Grid Components](https://raw.github.com/scottmotte/writings/master/images/visage-grid-components.gif)

 Alright, so let's set it up and use it.
 For the sake of this demo we are going to deploy onto [Heroku](http://heroku.com), but this app is deployable to any server or server platform with node.js support.

-![Visage-Grid Components](https://raw.github.com/scottmotte/writings/master/images/visage-grid-components.gif)

 The app uses [Redis](http://redis.io/) for the database, [SendGrid](http://sendgrid.com) for sending the emails, [Heroku's scheduler](https://devcenter.heroku.com/articles/scheduler) for the daily recurring task to send the email, and [FullContact.com](http://fullcontact.com) for identifying a photo associated with an email address.